Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: MC Modulations for ESDD channels

 \end{prop} \begin{IEEEproof} By substituting the orthogonality property of $g(t)$ into (\ref{stft_io_discrete1}), (\ref{stft_io_discrete2}) can be obtained straightforwardly. \end{IEEEproof}

-Proposition \ref{l0} reveals the basic form of the IO relation for DDMC over ESDD channels.
+Proposition \ref{l0} reveals the basic form of the IO relation for DDMC over the ESDD channel.
 From (\ref{stft_io_discrete2}), one can see that \emph{except for some phase terms}, the extracted signal component at each TF grid point in the DDMC can be described as a 2D convolution between the transmitted digital symbols and the ESDD channel.
-Upon considering the impulse function based transmission strategy of SC modulation and the resultant 1D convolutional IO relation over LTI channels, it becomes clear that the DDMC modulation is an \emph{impulse function based transmission for ESDD channels}.
+Upon considering the impulse-function-based transmission strategy of SC modulation and the resultant 1D convolutional IO relation over the LTI channel, it becomes clear that the DDMC modulation is an \emph{impulse-function-based transmission strategy for the ESDD channel}.

-Apparently, an appropriately designed $g(t)$ is necessary to realize such an impulse function based transmission.
+It is apparent that an appropriately designed $g(t)$ is necessary to realize such an impulse-function-based transmission.
 However, the impulse in the DD domain or DDLP has a TFA less than $1/(4\pi)$, {which violates} the Heisenberg uncertainty principle.
 Therefore, DDLP does not exist\cite{hadaniyt}.
-Meanwhile, because the JTFR is now $\mathcal R_{\textrm{DD}}=1/(\mathsf W \mathsf T)\ll 1$, according to the WH frame theory, (bi)orthogonal WH sets do not exist either.
+Meanwhile, because the JTFR is now $\Delta R_{\textrm{DD}}=1/(\mathbb W \mathbb T)\ll 1$, according to the WH frame theory, (bi)orthogonal WH sets do not exist either.
 Hence, it seems impossible to perform DD domain modulation, due to the lack of pulses.
 In the following sections, we will discuss progress in the design of DD domain modulation.